Titou1774/Modeling_corals/README.md

 - The simulation is handled by C. It directly outputs the results of computation into a CSV file.
 - Python reads CSV file values, which contains parameters selected by the user and plot CSV contents.
-- The simulation is handled by C. It directly outputs the results of computation into 3 other CSV file ( **Internal/CO2_terrain.csv** , **Internal/acidite_terrain.csv** , **Internal/valeurs_uniques_pH_sante.csv** ).
+- The simulation is handled by C. It directly outputs the results of computation into 3 other CSV file ( "*Internal/CO2_terrain.csv*" , "*Internal/acidite_terrain.csv*" , "*Internal/valeurs_uniques_pH_sante.csv*" ).
-- 2 Python program reads  **Internal/CO2_terrain.csv** and **Internal/acidite_terrain.csv** respectively, which contains parameters selected by the user and plot CSV contents.
+- 2 Python program reads  "*Internal/CO2_terrain.csv*" and "*Internal/acidite_terrain.csv*" respectively, which contains parameters selected by the user and plot CSV contents.
-- The last Python program make the linear regression with the Numpy modul and plot the results.
+- The last Python program reads"*Internal/valeurs_uniques_pH_sante.csv*" and make the linear regression  with the Numpy modul and plot the results.

 **Structure**: In the directory "*Code/*" are located:
 - "*RhineData.py*"